device42/device42-docs/docs/auto-discovery/agent-based-discovery.md

 ## Proxy Environment Variables

-On both Windows and Unix-like (Nix) machines, you need to add environment variables for the proxy settings:
+On Windows and Unix-like (*nix) machines, you need to add environment variables for the proxy settings:

 - **HTTP_PROXY:** Define the HTTP proxy server.
 - **HTTPS_PROXY:** Define the HTTPS proxy server.
 - **NO_PROXY:** A comma-separated list of IP addresses that should not go through the proxy.

-On Windows, click the **Environmental Variables** button in the System Properties window to set environmental variables.
+On Windows, click the **Environmental Variables** button in the System Properties window to set environment variables.

 ## Installation